amirbenarbia/episafe/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Feel free to clone, modify, and use the code as per your requirements.
 If you find any issues or have feature requests, please open an issue or submit a pull request.